About The Chancellor

 Michael F. Collins, MD, FACP

 Professor, Population & Quantitative Health Sciences and Medicine

 Senior Vice President for the Health Sciences

-Before assuming the leadership of the university’s medical school, Dr. Collins was appointed Chancellor of the University of Massachusetts Boston in 2005.
-Prior to joining the UMass System, Dr. Collins served as president and chief executive officer of Caritas Christi Health Care System from 1994 to 2004.
+Before assuming the leadership of the university’s medical school, Dr. Collins was appointed chancellor of the University of Massachusetts Boston in 2005.
+Prior to joining the UMass system, he served as president and chief executive officer of Caritas Christi Health Care System from 1994 to 2004.
 Under his leadership, Caritas Christi became the second-largest health care system in New England, generating more than $1.1 billion in annual revenues from six acute care hospitals, physician group practices, several extended care facilities and other health care entities, all located in eastern Massachusetts.

 A 1977 graduate of the College of the Holy Cross and past board chair, Dr. Collins earned his medical degree from the Tufts University School of Medicine.
 He is a board certified physician in internal medicine and a Fellow of the American College of Physicians.